ErreurDeSyntaxe/media-queries/README.md

-# Webpack Template
+# Media Queries

-A template for practice or simple projects
+A project to practice Responsive Web Design using media queries

 ## About the Project